phylo42/RAPPAS/README.md

 - PhyML : Fastest & strongly recommended but may require lots of RAM.
 - PAML  : Slower,  but requires less memory.

-You can use the latest versions provided on the authors' websites, but we recommand the _HACKED VERSIONS_ available in this git repository in the /depbin directory.
+You can use the latest versions provided on the authors' websites.
+PhyML requires at least version 3.3 (see [PhyML GIT](https://github.com/stephaneguindon/phyml) ), but we recommand the _HACKED VERSIONS_ available in this git repository in the /depbin directory.
-These are based on slightly modified sources of PhyML and PAML: no change in ML computations, but useless output is skipped, making the reconstruction process faster.
+These are based on slightly modified sources of PhyML and PAML: no change in ML computations, but useless outputs are skipped, making the ancestral reconstruction process faster (in particular for PAML).

 The reconstruction will result in the production of a directory structure and a database file in the given "workdir":